 Dogs mainly cool on their paws and through panting but if we want to help them stay cool, cooling their chest area is the most effective because the blood flow around the heart ensures that the cooling effect will be circulated in all areas.

 Different cooling techniques require different designs to be effective and safe.
 Cooling jackets that work mainly by reflecting the sun will need to cover as much of the back as possible.
-Evaporation cooling vests or ones that need to be placed in the fridge/freezer should cover mainly the chest area and ideally leave the main muscle groups and joints uncovered as much as possible.
-Cooling the shoulders, hips, and spine can lead to injuries and is uncomfortable for dogs who already have any joint pain.
+Evaporation cooling vests or ones that need to be placed in the fridge/freezer should cover mainly the chest area and ideally leave the main muscle groups and joints uncovered as much as possible if they apply significant cooling effect.
+Over cooling the shoulders, hips, and spine with ice-cold vests can lead to injuries and is uncomfortable for dogs who already have any joint pain.

 We will look into how each of these products works in general, what to keep in mind when choosing one, and highlight a product in each category that we tested.